Jamesetay1/CompLing-Suite/SVA/README.md

 he have been a friend (Relationship 3B)<br>
 we met (Relationship 1)<br>
 <br />
-When we check these against our error matrix we find:
+When we check these against our error matrix we find:<br>
 Correct: I (PRP) <--nsubj-- am (VBP)<br>
 Incorrect: he (PRP) <--nsubj-- have (VBP)<br>
 Correct: we (PRP) <--nsubj-- met (VBD)<br>